rsyncOSX/RsyncUIdocs/content/about.md

 Learning new stuff is very important for me.
 Learning is important to keep your mind sharp.
 I have a masters degree in computing science, but I am **not a professional developer**.
 I did my master degree in the days when Linux was released in 1991 and Internet became a public service.
 And a few years ahead of that, in 1989, the Web was invented at Cern.

 For the moment I am a senior advicer at a university.
 I will, early in 2022 at the age of 62, retire from work.
-I am also granddad to several young ones.
-I am of the opinion to have a hobby which require learning is important after retirement.
-Another, for me, important activity is [outdoor life in the Norwegian mountains](https://translate.google.com/translate?sl=no&tl=en&u=https://toppturer.netlify.app/), summer and winter.
+I am also so lucky to be a granddad.
+I am also of the opinion of to have a hobby which require learning new stuff is very important after retirement.

 RsyncUI is not a professional software.
 There is only one developer, me, and I am doing what I can to keep RsyncUI as stable and userfriendly as possible.
 I am not a UI designer and some user might find the UI of RsyncUI complicated and less userfriendly.